Petermbl/www-chapter-johannesburg/index.md

 ---

-OWASP London
+OWASP Johannesburg
 -------------
 Welcome to the Johannesburg chapter homepage.
 The chapter board is <a href="mailto:tmatima@owasp.org">TK Matima</a> and <a href="mailto:sakhi.louw@owasp.org">Sakhi Louw</a>.
 Follow chapter news on | [Twitter](https://twitter.com/OWASP_JHB) | [Meetup.com](https://www.meetup.com/OWASP-Johannesburg-Chapter/)

 Chapter Sponsors
 ----------------
-If you would like to be a OWASP corporate Chapter sponsor, please get in touch with us.
+If you would like to be a OWASP JHB Chapter corporate sponsor, please get in touch with us.

 Meeting Sponsors